ese3500/final-project-gmt-3/README.md

 **-LCD Screen Library:** We used the same graphics library that we created on lab 4, since we are using the same LCD screen and the library could handle our display requirements.
 We were able to test the outputs by seeing that it displays the game mode and question correctly.

 **-Serial/Wired Communication:** For the serial communication we used UART to connect the two AVR boards.
 We used the 8 data bits, no parity, 1 stop bit both on the transmitter and receiver end.
 We continuously send the most recent analysis result from the Atmega on the glove(a truth denoted by "T" or a Lie "L").
-On the other end
+On the other Atmega (gamebox) we regularly poll the UART by doing a read each time we are in "Truth mode" and the "next question" button is pressed.
+Depending on whether a truth or lie is detected we handle the logic that controls the servo and LED.

 ![image_2024-05-01_04-55-30](https://github.com/ese3500/final-project-gmt-3/assets/120141948/6aeb35e4-56b3-45fd-887a-791891f56432)